Why Automate Salesforce Testing?

 Test automation enables organizations to overcome their daunting CRM testing challenges and ensure the optimum quality of their Salesforce instance.
 Test automation in the Salesforce scenario is majorly used to monitor applications and verify that processes are consistently performed as intended within Salesforce and between Salesforce and other systems and applications.
 Test automation also allows the admins and developers to ensure the vitality of their Salesforce instance after a major update is made to the system.
 On a small scale, such system checks can be conducted manually.
 But for organizations with a complex and large environment, manual testing isn’t feasible.
 Other discernable benefits of implementing test automation for Salesforce include:

 - Test automation enables organizations to save up to 90% of the Salesforce testing time and efforts involved.

 - With the increased speed, test automation also delivers up to 80% more risk coverage ensuring that various risks can be identified and mitigated early.

 - Apart from better risk identification, test automation also drives a competitive advantage for organizations by enabling quicker and better releases.

 - Test automation shrinks the testing time and efforts to deliver up to 40% cost savings while mitigating human errors.

-The crux of the matter is that test automation delivers reduced risk, reduced costs, better quality, and competitive advantage.
+In the nutshell, test automation delivers reduced risk, reduced costs, better quality, and competitive advantage.